f361015/Quantum-CNN-TicTacToe/README.md

 * **Accuracy (without Residual Blocks):** 77%
 * **Training Epochs (without Residual Blocks):** 200

+We also made another improvement in our residual QCNN, that is, diagonally entangling the qubits to also capture the diagonal features of this dataset.
+You can see the full circuit in the GitHub repo, rest all the components of the QCNN are compeletely the same.
+Now the results of just adding one layer of Residual Blocks is as follows.

+#### Improved-(QCNN):
+* **Accuracy (without Residual Blocks):** 81.73%
+* **Training Epochs (without Residual Blocks):** 300

 *Figure 5: QCNN Loss Comparison*
 | QCNN Loss (without Residual Blocks)                  | QCNN Visualization (with Residual Blocks)             |
 | :-------------------------------------------------: | :---------------------------------------------------: |